EO Green by Ensar Oud

 1

-I admire Ensar's work as well, liked a lot of it a lot (some not so much) and even had a travel bottle from him once, which I highly recommend (as far as available), as the scents are mostly extremely potent and you can get very far with occasional use without having to rob the nearest bank ;)
+I admire Ensar's work as well; I really liked a lot of it (some less so) and even had a travel spray from him, which I can highly recommend (as long as it's available), since the scents are usually extremely potent and you can get a long way with occasional use without having to rob the next bank ;)

 UntermWertUntermWert 4 years ago